UN chief urges G20 to adopt `war-time' plan with trillions

 Guterres warned: "Anything short of this commitment would lead to a pandemic of apocalyptic proportions affecting us all."

-U.N. spokesman Stephane Dujarric said G20 leaders are expected to hold a virtual meeting Thursday.
+U.N. spokesman Stephane Dujarric said G20 leaders are expected to hold a virtual summit meeting Thursday.

+Guterres, who will participate in the meeting, said COVID-19 is a human crisis with many threats, noting that even in the wealthiest countries "we see health systems buckling under pressure."

+"Around the world, the socioeconomic impacts of the pandemic are already tangible — schools are closing, already pervasive inequalities are deepening, many countries are unable to respond to the enormous needs of the elderly," he said.
+"And women, who represent 70 per cent of health care workers, are disproportionately affected."

+"A recession is in prospect.
+The question is: how long it will last and how much damage will it do to the productive capacities of our economies and the livelihoods of our citizens," Guterres said.

+By the end of the year, the secretary-general said "the cost of this pandemic is likely to be measured in the trillions of dollars" and that's why the G20 leaders "must inject massive resources into economies, reaching double digit percentage points in the world's gross domestic product."

-Guterres, who will participate in the meeting, said a coordinated stimulus package in the trillions of dollars "would include scaling up cash transfer measures, social protection, tax abatement, fiscal stimulus, low interest rates, access to credit, insurance and wage support schemes."
+He said a coordinated stimulus package in the trillions of dollars "would include scaling up cash transfer measures, social protection, tax abatement, fiscal stimulus, low interest rates, access to credit, insurance and wage support schemes."

 The secretary-general stressed that "these expansionary policies must be accompanied by a clear repudiation of protectionism."